Sciss/LilyCollider/README.md

 If not on `$PATH`, instead you can set `LilyShowableObj.lilyCmd`

 Furthermore, the classes expect to find the templates in `Platform.userExtensionDir ++ "/LilyCollider/templates"`.
 If this does not apply to your installation, make sure to configure `LilyShowableObj.templatesFolder`.
-The default PDF viewer defaults to `open` which works on OS X. On Linux you may need to adjust `LilyShowableObj.pdfViewer`.
+The PDF viewer defaults to `open` which works on OS X. On Linux you may need to adjust `LilyShowableObj.pdfViewer`.

 ## Rhythmic cells